Rain-02/Final-Project-GitHub-repository/README.md

 # Play Delivery

 > A GUI of a game delivery app.
-It allow users to login or signup to their accounts, choose the dates in calendar entries and select which game they want to rent.
+It allow user to enter their accounts, choose the dates in calendar entries and select which game they want to rent.

-> Something else to say about project
+> A working signup and login system.

 ## Getting Started

-Sometimes you need a longer description to discuss about the project before developers get started working on the project

 ### Prerequisites